quephird/scintilla/README.md

 (s/make-cube {:material red-and-green-checkers})
 ```

+Patterns _themselves_ can also be transformed with respect to object space; to do so, you can pass in a third parameter with a transformation matrix.

 #### Groups

 Shapes can be grouped and then transformed together too.
 For example, to move a sphere and a cube together, you can do the following: